Live Avatar: Streaming Real-time Audio-Driven Avatar Generation with Infinite Length: The Live Avatar Framework

 \subsection{Timestep-forcing Pipeline Parallelism}

 Deploying large video generation models in real-time settings remains challenging due to the inherent sequential structure of diffusion-based sampling.
 Our distilled 14B model, for example, reaches only 5 FPS on a single GPU and 6 FPS under conventional 4-GPU sequential parallelization.
-In contrast, existing real-time streaming methods, such as CausVid~\cite{yin2025slow} and LongLive~\cite{yang2025longlive}, achieve higher frame rates by substantially reducing model capacity—often relying on lightweight 1.3\text{B} models and aggressive quantization—at the cost of generation fidelity.
+In contrast, existing real-time streaming methods, such as CausVid~\cite{yin2025slow} and LongLive~\cite{yang2025longlive}, achieve higher frame rates by substantially reducing model capacity---often relying on lightweight 1.3B models and aggressive quantization---at the cost of generation fidelity.
 This establishes a long-standing tradeoff between model quality and real-time performance that has yet to be resolved.

 To overcome the sequential bottleneck of diffusion sampling, we introduce \textbf{Timestep-forcing Pipeline Parallelism (TPP)} (illustrated in Figure~\ref{fig:framework_infer}), which assigns each GPU a fixed timestep $t_i$ and partitions the $T$ denoising steps across $T$ devices.
-Each GPU repeatedly performs its designated transformation $t_i$ $\rightarrow$ $t_{i-1}$, converting the Sequential diffusion chain into an asynchronous spatial pipeline.
-Through this reparameterization, throughput is determined by the single denoise forward of the model rather than the sum of all diffusion steps, effectively removing the inference-time sampling bottleneck.
-TPP enables real-time streaming generation at over $20$ FPS while preserving the capacity and quality benefits of multi-step diffusion.
+Each GPU repeatedly performs its designated transformation $t_i$ $\rightarrow$ $t_{i-1}$, converting the sequential diffusion chain into an asynchronous spatial pipeline.
+Through this reparameterization, throughput is determined by a single denoise forward rather than the sum of all diffusion steps, yielding an ideal speedup proportional to the total number of denoising steps.
+Importantly, TPP is both \emph{model-agnostic} and \emph{hardware-agnostic}: it applies to any causal diffusion model---not only distilled ones---and only requires that each device can execute a single denoising step with minimal inter-device bandwidth, since TPP communicates only the compact latent between stages.